Who's the big secret Emmanuel Macron has been hiding?

 Macron has however gone as far as saying he has made his mind up, but it's not clear whether he has approached the person he has in mind.

-The new president, who is backed by his pop-up La Republique En Marche! (formerly just En Marche!) movement rather than a traditional political party, says he will reveal the name once he has been inaugurated.
+The new president, who is backed by his pop-up La Republique En Marche! (formerly just En Marche!) movement rather than a traditional political party, says he will reveal the name once he has been inaugurated on Sunday.
+Although we will probably have to wait until Monday to find out.

 In the meantime the names of his possible prime minsters continue to fly around, although we can safely rule out names such as François Hollande, Manuel Valls, François Fillon, Marine Le Pen and the person that threw an egg at him at the Agricultural show earlier this year.